 Certificate Signing Request (CSR): A CSR is sent to a CA to request a certificate.
 A CSR contains a Public Key of the end-entity that is requesting the certificate.

 End-Entity: An entity that participates in the Public Key Infrastructure (PKI).
 Usually a Server, Service, Router, or a Person.
-In the context of SHAKEN, it is the Service Provider on behalf of the originating endpoint.
+In the context of SHAKEN, it is the STI Participant on behalf of the originating endpoint.

 Fingerprint: A hash result ("key fingerprint") used to authenticate a public key or other data [Ref 11].